Council weed control programs

 • African love grass.

-Private property inspections in the 2022-23 financial year will take place across the parts of Sunshine Bay and Denhams Beach that lie within the Hume Road stormwater catchment, Benandarah and Durras South.
+Private property inspections during the 2022-23 financial year occurred across parts of Sunshine Bay and Denhams Beach that lie within the Hume Road stormwater catchment, Benandarah and Durras South.

-In Sunshine Bay and Denhams Beach, Council is specifically looking for aquatic weeds such as salvinia and water hyacinth.
-This will ensure that, after a decade of eradicating Salvinia molesta in the Hume Road stormwater detention dams, there is no chance a reinfestation will occur.
+In Sunshine Bay and Denhams Beach, we specifically searched for aquatic weeds such as salvinia and water hyacinth.
+This ensures that, after a decade of eradicating Salvinia molesta in the Hume Road stormwater detention dams, there's no chance a reinfestation will reoccur.

-South Durras is subject to a local weed control program for the declared weeds arum lily and weedy cassia.
+South Durras has a local weed control program for the declared weeds arum lily and weedy cassia.
 Both plants present a serious threat to the ecological integrity of the local area.
 The declaration was made after a decade of removing these weeds from Council lands and the adjoining Murramarang National Park.

-Council has detected the high-threat plant, alligator weed, in Benandarah.
+Council has detected the high-threat plant alligator weed in Benandarah.
 This weed appears to have been brought in on machinery from outside the Eurobodalla.
-Council's inspections in this area occur to ensure there are no further infestations present in the locality.
+We inspect this area to ensure there are no further infestations.

-Councill will erect signage across all proposed inspection areas.
-We will also send letters to urban residents in Sunshine Bay and Denhams Beach notifying them of the proposed inspections.
+We installed signage across all inspection areas.
+We also sent letters to residents in Sunshine Bay and Denhams Beach to notify them of the inspections.

 Schedule